Zakia Soman

-Zakia Soman is a women's rights activist from India and one of the founding members of Bharatiya Muslim Mahila Andolan, a membership based human rights movement.
+Zakia Soman is an Indian women's rights activist and the founder of Bharatiya Muslim Mahila Andolan, a non-governmental women's rights organization.

-Life
+Early life and career

-Zakia is from Ahmedabad, Gujarat, in India.
-She worked as a university professor of Business Communication in English at the University of Gujarat.
+Zakia Soman was born in Ahmedabad, Gujarat.
+She worked as a university professor of Business Communication in English at the University of Gujrat.

 Activism

-Zakia is an advocate of the rights of Muslim women.
+Zakia advocates for the rights of Muslim women.
 She has worked and written extensively on issues of peace and justice, secularism, human rights, and minority rights.
-She also set-up the Peace and Human Security theme in ActionAid.
+She also set up and heads the Peace and Human Security theme in ActionAid.

 She is a member of South Asian Alliance for Poverty Eradication (SAAPE).
 She used to be a university professor in Gujarat before she quit her job and started working for minority rights.
 She is a founder of Centre for Peace Studies, which engages in knowledge activism for peace and tolerance.

+Zakia has supported the Indian Supreme Court's verdict that Muslim women are entitled to maintenance after divorce under Section 125 of the Criminal Procedure Code.
+She has spoken out against polygamy among Indian Muslims, saying that was permitted only in a certain context and was not valid in modern times.

 Recognition

-In 2014, National Commission for Women awarded Zakia the Outstanding Women Achiever's Award.
+In 2014, she was awarded Outstanding Women Achiever's Award by the National Commission for Women.
 She has also featured in BBC's 100 Fearless Women in November 2015.